-- Training is (1) acquiring of skill – the process of teaching or learning a skill or job, (2) improving of fitness – the process of improving fitness by exercise and diet.
+- Training is (1) acquiring of skill – the process of teaching or learning a skill or job, (2) improving fitness – the process of improving fitness through exercise and diet.

 - Teaching: (1) a teacher’s profession (2) something taught.

 It seems training encompasses teaching; therefore, we, trainers, teach something.
 Does that mean we teachers also train?
 “Sure, sometimes,” we say.
 If we stick to our definition, teachers do not always teach a skill or a job, not specifically.
 So, we hesitate to say plainly, “Yes, we teach and we train.”
 Traditionally, it always seemed to me we trained a skill (specific) and taught an education (general).
 Is reading a skill?
 It’s called a skill.
 Accounting?
 Skill or knowledge?
 You need both.
 Entrepreneurship?
 Leadership?
 I can get really philosophical.